Meenakshi333333/Assignment-1---Semester-2-FED/readme.md

 Cozybuy Interiors

 ## Introduction
-This project is a [brief overview of the website/project].
-It is designed to provide [describe the service or function it provides] to users who need [target audience's needs].

-## User Audience Intent and Purpose
+This project is a website designed to provide a seamless and user-friendly platform for users to explore and purchase interior design services and furniture.
+It is aimed at simplifying the process of choosing and planning home interiors, offering a curated selection of designs, products, and consultation services.

 ### Who the Website is Catering For
-This website is designed for [target audience].
-It caters specifically to [specific group, such as "individuals looking to manage their finances," "e-commerce business owners," or "students learning coding"].
-The primary audience is [e.g., young professionals, students, etc.] who seek [specific need or solution].
+This website is designed for homeowners, interior enthusiasts, and businesses seeking professional interior design services and high-quality furniture.
+It caters specifically to individuals who value aesthetics, functionality, and convenience when designing or furnishing their spaces.
+The primary audience includes young professionals, families, and businesses aiming to enhance their living or workspace environment.

 ### Value that it is Providing to Users
-The website provides [value or service], helping users by [specific benefit].
-It aims to [solve a problem, streamline a process, or provide useful information] to [target group].
-For example, users can [list the features or services provided].
+The website provides an intuitive platform where users can:

+1) Browse through professionally designed room concepts and furniture pieces.
+2) Book consultations with interior design experts.
+3) Access ongoing offers and promotions.
+4) Use an interactive space planner to visualize their ideas.
+This streamlines the interior design process, saving users time and effort while delivering tailored design solutions.

 ## Website Overview

-The website is designed to [describe what the website does, its functionality, and its purpose].
+The website is designed to offer a comprehensive interior design experience, integrating both visual inspiration and functional tools.
 It includes features such as:

-- [Feature 1]
-- [Feature 2]
-- [Feature 3]
-- [etc.]
+1) Book Consultations: Book appointments with expert designers.
+2) Ongoing Offers & Promotions: Access special discounts and deals.
+3) Contact Us Page: Easily connect with Cozybuy Interiors for inquiries.

 ## External Source Code and Attribution

 This project uses the following external source code:

-- [Name of the external library/framework]: [Link to source or documentation]
-  - Reason for use: [brief explanation of why this source was used]

-- [Another library/framework]: [Link to source or documentation]
-  - Reason for use: [brief explanation of why this source was used]
+- Google Fonts (Dancing Script): https://fonts.google.com/

+Reason for use: To enhance the website's typography with visually appealing font styles.

 Please refer to the individual source for more details on its usage.